zikuicai/agentic-safety/README.md

 ### Scripts

-- `optimize_dspy.py`: Script for DSPy optimization on the WMDP and MMLU benchmarks
+- `optimize_unlearning_dspy.py`: Script for DSPy optimization on the WMDP and MMLU benchmarks for unlearning
+- `optimize_jailbreak_dspy.py`: Script for DSPy optimization on the the StrongReject and FalseRefusal benchmarks for jailbreaking
+- Unlearning Runs:
   - `run_unlearning_mcq.py`: Script for running unlearning experiments for multiple-choice questions (i.e. on the WMDP and MMLU benchmarks)
   - `run_unlearning_mt_bench.py`: Script for running unlearning experiments for the mt_bench benchmark
   - `run_unlearning_tofu.py`: Script for running unlearning experiments for the TOFU benchmark
+- Jailbreak Runs:
   - `run_jailbreak_baseline.py`: Script for running the jailbreak experiments using the baseline model
   - `run_jailbreak_llamaguard.py`: Script for running the jailbreak experiments using the Llama-Guard model
-- `run_jailbreak.py`: Script for running AegisLLM jailbreak experiments
+  - `run_jailbreak.py`: Script for running jailbreak experiments using the AegisLLM pipeline

 ## Setup